NathanPorochonski/CyberGarden-Controller-Firmware/README.md

 # CyberGarden-Controller-Firmware
-Firmware for Particle Argon microcontroller to process sensor data
+Firmware for Particle Argon microcontroller to process sensor data.

 Currently, the firmware reads values from 3 capacitive moisture sensors through 3 analog input pins every 30 minutes.
 These values are then placed into a String buffer and then sent to an IOT Hub in Microsoft Azure using the "publish" function.